gsirhc/AdvancedTail/README.md

 To trim off the common parts of the lines:

 ```
-trim to: "it"
+trim to: it
-trim from: "and rolls"
+trim from: and rolls
 ```

 AdvancedTail will display: